predictive-quality/bnn-example/README.md

 ## Usage

 To recreate our results simply run `python main.py`.
-Please not that the train/test split of the data set is random and you will not excatly reproduce our figures.
+Please note that the train/test split of the data set is random and you will not excatly reproduce our figures.

 You are invited to try other parameters and can change them in the file `main.py`.